Joe Morrissey: Unsuccessful mayoral candidacy

 In 2016, Morrissey ran for mayor of Richmond as an Independent.
 Morrissey finished in third place behind Democratic opponents Levar Stoney and Jack Berry, securing 21% of the vote.

 Virginia State Senate (2020–2024)

-In 2019, he again ran for Dance's seat in the Virginia Senate, and this time defeated her in the primary, earning 56% of the vote.
+In 2019, he again ran for Dance's seat in the Virginia Senate, and this time defeated her in the Democratic primary, earning 56% of the vote.
 He defeated independent candidate Waylin Ross in the general election held in November 2019.
 In 2019, Morrissey was elected to a seat on the Senate of Virginia, representing the 16th district.

 2019 general election

 In November 2020, Morrissey was charged with three misdemeanor counts of violating state election laws; the charges related to the 2019 elections, in which Morrissey was alleged to have entered a polling place in Virginia, given food to poll workers and voters, thanking them for supporting him, and inviting them to an election party thrown by his campaign.
 Morrissey's office said the charges were politically motivated, following Morrissey endorsing Virginia Delegate Jay Jones for Virginia Attorney General, a challenger to incumbent Mark Herring.

 On January 8, 2021, a judge dismissed all charges against Morrissey.
 The dismissal occurred after Morrissey's attorneys brought forth affidavits from six poll workers defending Morrissey's actions on Election Day and stating that he greeted them politely, and behaved in a "totally appropriate manner when he offered them donuts for their hard work."